 When those who knew him well speak about Jonathan, clear and consistent themes quickly emerge.
 People loved his smile, his laugh, and his wonderfully unselfconscious sense of humor.
 He was keenly intelligent, but never tried to make anyone feel less so.
 He was genuinely unaffected and would behave the same way with people regardless of who they were.
 He tended to like people immediately, and his tolerance — even celebration — of their idiosyncrasies opened him up to deeper and more lasting friendships than many of us are ever privileged to have.
 He had a unique ability to see people apart from their problems, and problems apart from the people who had them.
 An empathetic listener, Jonathan saw in people their potential, and wanted to help them be the best versions of themselves.
 People sensed the sincerity of that desire and felt comfortable and safe in his presence.
 For that reason, his absence will be all the more keenly felt.

 A Memorial Service will be held at Nordale Community Hall, 1306 6th Avenue NW, Prince Albert, at 1:00 p.m. on Wednesday, November 20, 2019.
 Family and friends wishing to send online condolences are welcome to visit www.beaulacfuneralhome.com.
 Arrangements have been entrusted to the care of Beau “Lac” Funeral Home, Marianne Turcotte, Funeral Director, Prince Albert, SK 306-763-3322.

-To send flowers to Jonathan's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jonathan "Jon" Smith, please visit our floral store.